Are demographically invariant models and representations in medical imaging fair?: Marginal representation invariance

 To provide some intuition concerning the theoretical results presented in this section, note that there is a crucial difference between a \emph{model} (i.e., a function) and a \emph{representation} being invariant with respect to a demographic feature.
 The former asserts that the prediction~$\hat{y}$ should be the same regardless of the value of~$A$ while keeping everything else fixed; we will explore this notion in more detail in \cref{sec:model-invariance}.
 Importantly, this still allows for the predictions~$\hat{Y}$ and group membership~$A$ to be correlated if~$A$ correlates with disease-relevant features.
-An invariant \emph{representation}, on the other hand, requires full statistical independence~$Z,\hat{Y} \perp A$, even if the labels~$Y$ are (spuriously) correlated with~$A$.
-In this case, a demographically invariant representation requires \emph{actively confounding} predictions to comply with the invariance requirement, forcing unnecessary misclassification in all groups.
-(In the case of differing $p(y \mid a)$, a perfect classifier that predicts all labels correctly does not satisfy marginal independence.)
+A (marginally) invariant \emph{representation}, on the other hand, requires full statistical independence~$Z,\hat{Y} \perp A$, even if the labels~$Y$ are correlated with~$A$.
+In this case, a demographically invariant representation requires \emph{actively confounding} predictions to comply with the invariance requirement, enforcing unequal treatment and unnecessary misclassification in all groups.
+(Note that in the case of differing $p(y \mid a)$, a perfect classifier that predicts all labels correctly does not satisfy marginal independence.)
+Maybe counter-intuitively, enforcing statistical independence will also often result in disparate treatment of subjects from different groups~\cite{Lohaus2022}: if the distribution of disease presentations differs between groups, but the model is forced to map them to an identical latent distribution, then this can only be achieved by treating similar subjects from different groups dissimilarly.
+(In this case, the unequal treatment occurs in the model's feature extraction -- or \emph{encoding} -- step.)

-In the case of low-dimensional labels such as disease labels, there is one obvious strategy for addressing the challenges posed by label shift for marginal invariance approaches: One can artificially balance the training set such that $p(y \mid a)$ is equal across groups.
+In the case of low-dimensional labels such as disease labels, there is one obvious strategy for addressing the challenges posed by label shift (of which prevalence differences are one instance) for marginal invariance approaches: One can artificially balance the training set such that $p(y \mid a)$ is equal across groups.
 In some cases, one may also consider prevalence differences between groups negligible or purely an artifact of biased data collection procedures.
 Would enforcing a demographically invariant representation appear beneficial in such cases?
 We will return to this question in \cref{sec:general-drawbacks}, where we discuss more general drawbacks of representation invariance approaches.